autoscriptlabs/nccl-mesh-plugin/README.md

 ## Services

 Need help integrating the plugin into your stack?
 Making it play nice?
 Open to engagements at standard consulting rates: autoscriptlabs@gmail.com

+Note: Due to US export control regulations, I'm unable to provide services to entities in embargoed or Country Group D:5 destinations.